Notes on Paul’s First Epistle to the Corinthians: Paul’s Call for Order and Love

 In Paul’s second letter to Corinth he references another letter he sent (one which is now lost).

-In Chapter 2, Paul praises the new Church’s role – a bringer of a “new covenant” (which was veiled by Moses, as opposed to the “new covenant” which has torn down the veil) and a bringer of aroma to the people, to some this aroma brings death, and to others it brings life.
+In Chapter 2, Paul praises the new Church’s role – a bringer of a “new covenant” (which was veiled by Moses, as opposed to the “new covenant” which has torn down the veil) and also the bringer of aroma to the people, to some this aroma brings death, and to others it brings life.
+New religions bring death as well as life.
 Paul urges the people of Corinth to love one another, echoing his earlier letter to Corinth.
-He calls on them to focus on what is “unseen” for what is “seen” is transitory.
+He calls on them to focus on what is “unseen” because what is “seen” is transitory.

 Paul praises Corinth and the Macedonian Churches, and he encourages Corinth to pursue the “grace in giving” -by taking up a collection.
-He announces that he is sending Titus to take up the collection, so Paul encourages Corinth to welcome Titus and give generously.
+Again, Paul is focused on finances.
+He announces that he is sending Titus to take up the collection, so Paul encourages Corinth to welcome Titus and give generously to his coffers.

 After encouraging philanthropy for the Church, Paul offers a defense of his ministry as not a politics of “this world” (Chapter 10).
 He cautions the people against false apostles, and he tells them about his many times being whipped, imprisoned, cast at sea, cold, and hungry, and so on.
-On top of all his sufferings, Paul faces daily pressures from the churches competing for attention.
+On top of all his sufferings, Paul faces daily pressures from the churches which are competing for attention.
 He describes a “thorn” (12:7) in his side, placed there by Satan, and he asked God three times to remove it but God said his grace was enough.
 Thus Paul praises “weaknesses.”
-He finds strength in weakness -thus completing the inversion of the morality of antiquity, as Nietzsche claims.
+He finds strength in his weakness -thus completing he emphasizes the moral inversion of classical antiquity, as Nietzsche claims.
+What is Paul’s “thorn?”
+Perhaps it is a metaphor for Paul’s lust for power, money, or his sinful appetites.